 Night-Guards or Splint-Guards

 Mouth guards are plastic mouth pieces that fit over the upper and lower teeth.
 Mouth guards are used to lessen the effects of grinding or clenching and attempt to correct the bite by positioning the teeth correctly.
+Getting a custom mouth guard from Dr. Sheen is a simple process.
+First, he will take impressions of your teeth to create a mold.
+Then a dental laboratory will fabricate it.
+At your next visit, you will try it on to make sure it fits and you are comfortable wearing it.

 Bite Correction Procedures